viragbioinfo/R_genomics_data_science/R_basics.md

 g_length <- 100
 # using camelCase, this is fairly intuitive
 geneLength <- 100
-# using underscores, this is also fine
+# using snake_case, this is also fine
 gene_length <- 100
 # using dots, this is also fine
 gene.length <- 100